Axeln78/Transferability-of-spectral-gnns/README.md

 # Paper Material
-### Experiments for the paper ´experimental transferability of graph neural networks´
+### Experiments for the paper ´An Experimental Study of the Transferability of Spectral Graph Networks´

 Most of the structure of the code are simplifications made on the benchmarking-gnns code base that can be found at this LINK

 ## Reproducibility

 In order to launch all of the simulations, use the command `shell main_exec.sh`